caoccao/Javet/docs/tutorial/object_converter.rst

 * It is generic enough to cover all kinds of Pojo objects in a recursive way.
 * There is no need to deal with primitive types because the parent converter handles that.
+* Always override the methods with depth as argument for circular structure detection.
+* Always increment the depth in recursive call.

 .. code-block:: java